Charlie Kaufman

 Charles Stuart Kaufman (/ˈkɔːfmən/; born November 19, 1958) is an American filmmaker and novelist.
-He wrote the films Being John Malkovich (1999), Adaptation (2002), and Eternal Sunshine of the Spotless Mind (2004).
-He directed the films Synecdoche, New York (2008), Anomalisa (2015), and I'm Thinking of Ending Things (2020).
-In 2020, Kaufman made his literary debut with the release of his first novel, Antkind.
+His work is distinguished by postmodernist and surrealist storytelling, with many critics considering him an auteur.
+Getting his start as a television writer, Kaufman gained prominence for his collaborations with directors Spike Jonze and Michel Gondry on Being John Malkovich (1999), Adaptation (2002), and Eternal Sunshine of the Spotless Mind (2004), before going on to direct films himself with Synecdoche, New York (2008), Anomalisa (2015), and I'm Thinking of Ending Things (2020).
+In 2020, he released a novel, Antkind.

-One of the most celebrated screenwriters of his era, Kaufman has received an Academy Award, three BAFTA Awards, two Independent Spirit Awards, and a Writers Guild of America Award.
+One of the most celebrated screenwriters of his era, Kaufman has received numerous accolades, including an Academy Award, three BAFTA Awards, two Independent Spirit Awards, an Emmy Award, and a Writers Guild of America Award.
 Film critic Roger Ebert called Synecdoche, New York "the best movie of the decade" in 2009.
 Three of Kaufman's scripts appear in the Writers Guild of America's list of the 101 greatest movie screenplays ever written.

 Early life and education

 Kaufman was born in New York City to a Jewish family on November 19, 1958, the son of Helen and Myron Kaufman.
-He grew up in Massapequa, New York, before moving to West Hartford, Connecticut, where he graduated from high school.
+He grew up in Massapequa, New York, before moving to West Hartford, Connecticut.
 In high school, Kaufman was in the drama club, performing in numerous productions before landing the lead role in a production of Play It Again, Sam during his senior year.
 After high school graduation, Kaufman attended Boston University before transferring to New York University, where he studied film.
 While attending NYU, Kaufman met Paul Proch, with whom he wrote many unproduced scripts and plays.